 In contrast to nuclear fusion, super batteries or other technology said to save the world, desert energy is already in the phase of commercial use.
 Of course improvements are still possible and happening, but the current state of the technology is ready for large scale use.
-The two key concepts, Solar thermal-Plants and Direct Current Transmission have both been in application for years.
+The key concepts, Solarthermal-Plants, Photovoltaics and Direct Current Transmission, have been in application for decades.

 The most attractive for the European Electricity Market is solarthermal energy as it can be provided 24 hours a day, 7 days per week.
 It offers power in the range of Gigawatts (like big nuclear power plants) and thanks to several security measures with the same reliability as a conventional power plant.

 Even the basic concept is the same as a conventional power plant.
 The only difference is that instead of fossil fuels it is the sun that produces the steam to run the turbines.
 To reach the necessary temperatures the sunlight is concentrated with mirrors.
 Therefor these power plants are called CSP-Plants (CSP = Concentrated Solar Power).

 If one would build one giant CSP-Plant to cover the energy-consumption of the entire world it would cover less than 1% of the area of the Sahara.

 Concentrated Solar Power

 To concentrate the sunlight, either parabolic mirrors or mirrors aligned towards a central tower are used.
 The sunlight heats up a special oil (or other mediums to transport the heat) that can produce high pressure steam in a thermal exchanger.
 Some concepts produce steam directly.
 Due to the huge mass of the turbine, it spins at a controllable rate with rapid change of load not causing a major disruption.